zRILLL28/Katalon-Web-Automation/README.md

 🔗 https://automationexercise.com/

-The automation covers multiple core features such as authentication, product interaction, cart management, and checkout process.
+The automation covers multiple core features such as authentication, product interaction, and cart management.

 ---